malonge/CallIntrogressions/README.md

 ## Description
 The code in this repository was used to find putative introgressions in modern tomato genomes.
-This work is a part of a larger panSV-genome analysis that is currently unpublished.
-This code is written expressly for this analysis, and will not be updated or maintained for future use.
+This work is a part of a larger panSV-genome analysis.
+The code is written expressly for that analysis, and will not be updated or maintained for future use.

 ## Dependencies